Dishes With Dad

 • Try it in a poke bowl with rice or spring mix and your favorite toppings.

-• It can also served simply with a side of steamed rice or vegetables.
+• Whole seared tuna steaks are delicious with a side of steamed rice or vegetables.

 Seared Tuna